 A whole new story

-In a recent interview with Gamespot, Todd Howard said that Bethesda is looking into how exactly it tells stories in its games.
+In an interview with Gamespot, Todd Howard said that Bethesda is looking into how exactly it tells stories in its games.

 Howard noted that Skyrim and Fallout 4 take slightly different approaches to stories, with Skyrim leaving things more open to the player’s vision and Fallout guiding them more firmly through a story